cosmoknights359Ace/Plant-identifier-/README.md

-I am a student whos new to developing website so if u find any errors or unfinished parts in website,pls ignore it.
+I am a student whos new to developing website so if u find any errors or unfinished parts in website,pls ignore it,and i have used AI for the coding part,so yea...